-In this paper we have proved that a discontinuity point for a multidimensional size function has at least one pseudocritical coordinate, under the hypothesis that the considered measuring function is $C^1$ .
-This result is a first step in the development of the theory for $\mathbb{R}^k$ -valued measuring functions.
+In this paper we have proved that a discontinuity point for a multidimensional size function has at least one special or pseudocritical coordinate, under the hypothesis that the considered measuring function is (at least) continuous.
+This result is a first step in the development of Size Theory for \mathbb{R}^k -valued measuring functions.
 Indeed, the localization of the unique points where k-dimensional size functions can be discontinuous allows us to better understand Topological Persistence and opens the way to the formulation of effective algorithms for its computation.
-On the other hand, several interesting problems need further investigation.
-First of all, more study is possible on how to generalize our results when dealing with less regular measuring functions, with particular reference to the piecewise $C^1$ case.
-Furthermore, it is worth noting that our framework could be applicable also to the study of discontinuities in persistent algebraic topology, including Persistent Homology Groups and Size Homotopy Groups.
-However, some difficulties could derive from the present lack of the analogue of Theorem 1.12 for those structures, i.e. a stability result in the case of continuous (possibly not tame [7]) measuring functions.
+On the other hand, it is noting that our framework could be applicable also to the study of discontinuities in persistent algebraic topology, including persistent homology groups and size homotopy groups.
+However, some difficulties could derive from the present lack of the analogue of Theorem 1.10 for those structures, i.e. a stability result in the case of continuous (possibly non-tame [10]) measuring functions.
 These last research lines appear to be promising, both from the theoretical and the applicative point of view.

 Acknowledgements.
 Work performed within the activity of ARCES "E. De Castro", University of Bologna, under the auspices of INdAM-GNSAGA.
-This paper is dedicated to Martina and her upcoming brother.